dsalomoni/bdp2-2022/containers/README.md

 ## Pushing a new repo to GitHub

 Tell git the location of the remote repository (it must be already created on GitHub) and push your changes to GitHub.
 You will be asked your GitHub username and password.
+Remember that as password you need to put a GitHub Personal Access Token.

 ```
 git remote add origin https://github.com/dsalomoni/bdp2-test.git
 git push -u origin master